Seat belt: History

 Vattenfall, the Swedish national electric utility, did a study of all fatal, on-the-job accidents among their employees.
 The study revealed that the majority of fatalities occurred while the employees were on the road on company business.
 In response, two Vattenfall safety engineers, Bengt Odelgard and Per-Olof Weman, started to develop a seat belt.
 Their work was presented to Swedish manufacturer Volvo in the late 1950s, and set the standard for seat belts in Swedish cars.
 The three-point seat belt was developed to its modern form by Swedish inventor Nils Bohlin for Volvo, which introduced it in 1959 as standard equipment.
 In addition to designing an effective three-point belt, Bohlin demonstrated its effectiveness in a study of 28,000 accidents in Sweden.
 Unbelted occupants sustained fatal injuries throughout the whole speed scale, whereas none of the belted occupants was fatally injured at accident speeds below 60 mph.
 No belted occupant was fatally injured if the passenger compartment remained intact.
 Bohlin was granted for the device.

+In the U.S., automakers agreed to provide seat belt anchors beginning with the 1962 model year.
+That same model year, Wisconsin was the first state to mandate seat belt installation in all new cars.
 Subsequently, in 1966, Congress passed the National Traffic and Motor Vehicle Safety Act, requiring all automobiles to comply with certain safety standards.

 The first compulsory seat belt law was put in place in 1970, in the state of Victoria, Australia, requiring their use by drivers and front-seat passengers.
 This legislation was enacted after trialing Hemco seat belts, designed by Desmond Hemphill (1926–2001), in the front seats of police vehicles, lowering the incidence of officer injury and death.
 Mandatory seat belt laws in the United States began to be introduced in the 1980s and faced opposition, with some consumers going to court to challenge the laws.
 Some cut seat belts out of their cars.